Ernst H. Gombrich, Geburtstagsatlas für Max M. Warburg (5 June 1937)

 First digital edition

-Seminario Mnemosyne, coordinated by Monica Centanni and Anna Fressola*.
+Seminario Mnemosyne, coordinated by Monica Centanni, Anna Fressola, and Maurizio Ghelardi*.
 English edition by Elizabeth Thomson

-Geburtstagsatlas für Max M. Warburg by Ernst Gombrich (1937)
+Geburtstagsatlas für Max M. Warburg by Ernst H. Gombrich (1937)

-London, 1937: Young Ernst Gombrich, who had recently joined the scholars of “The Warburg Institute” – still based in South Kensington under the direction of Edgard Wind – was commissioned to produce a private edition of Bilderatlas: the Geburtstagsatlas für Max M. Warburg, on the seventieth birthday of Aby's brother, Max.
+London, 1937: A young Ernst Gombrich, who had recently joined the scholars of “The Warburg Institute” – still based in South Kensington under the direction of Edgar Wind – was commissioned to produce a private edition of the Bilderatlas: the Geburtstagsatlas für Max M. Warburg, to celebrate the seventieth birthday of Aby’s brother, Max.
 The undertaking, conceived as a private gift, was probably initiated at the behest of Gertrud Bing and Fritz Saxl, or perhaps at the request of Max himself.
-In any event, the project clearly met with family approval – almost ten years after Warburg’s death and after the Institute’s eventful transfer to England, still believed in the possibility of the Mnemosyne project being published.
+In any event, the project clearly met with family approval – almost ten years after Warburg’s death and after the Institute’s eventful transfer to England, they still believed in the possibility of the Mnemosyne project being published.

-Preserved in two typewritten copies – one in London, one in Hamburg – the Geburtstagstagsatlas is still unpublished, and has for decades been consigned to almost total oblivion (see the dedicated page on The Warburg Institute website and, in the Bibliographic Note at the bottom, the meagre collection of critical reviews).
+Preserved in two typewritten copies – one in London, one in Hamburg – the Geburtstagsatlas is still unpublished, and has for decades been consigned to almost total oblivion (see the dedicated page on The Warburg Institute website and, in the Bibliographic Note, the meagre collection of critical reviews).

-The Zur Mnemosyne text of the Introduction and all the accompanying texts of the individual panels are written in German, typed with an English typewriter, which was not equipped with a typographical font set with German diacritical signs (vowels with Umlaut, and scharfes S); in addition, various corrections and ink-written marginalia appear on the sheets.
+The Zur Mnemosyne text of the Introduction and all the accompanying texts of the individual panels are written in German, typed with an English typewriter, which was not equipped with a typographical font set with German diacritical signs (vowels with Umlaut, and scharfes S).

-As a premise, Gombrich offers a short and condensed introduction, and from the outset, this text poses an important critical query: despite having at his disposal the Einleitung for the Bilderatlas written by Warburg in 1929 (s. in Engramma the first digital edition, with an English translation by M. Rampley), Gombrich made a marked departure, both conceptually and terminologically, from the approach that Warburg had wanted for his opus (v. in this issue of Engramma, Ernst Gombrich, Zur Mnemosyne).
+As a premise, Gombrich offers a short and condensed introduction, and from the outset, this text poses an important critical query: despite having at his disposal the Einleitung for the Bilderatlas written by Warburg in 1929 (see in Engramma no. 142 the first digital edition, with an English translation by M. Rampley), Gombrich made a marked departure, both conceptually and terminologically, from the approach that Warburg had wanted for his opus (see in this issue of Engramma, Ernst H. Gombrich, To Mnemosyne).
+In particular, in the Warburg Institute Archive, two testimonia of the Introduction to Geburtstagsatlas are preserved: the preparatory draft, type-written, with various corrections and ink-written marginalia by Gombrich [WIA.III.109.4] and the final version, type-written, which partially includes the corrections made by Gombrich [WIA.III.109.5.1].

-The Birthday Atlas contains 24 remakes of some of the 63 Panels in the final version of the Bilderatlas Mnemosyne (which had been photographed before the materials were transported to the U.K., and which therefore Gombrich had at his disposal).
+The Birthday Atlas contains 24 reconstructions of some of the 63 panels in the final version of the Bilderatlas Mnemosyne (which had been photographed before the materials were transported to the U.K., and which therefore Gombrich had at his disposal).
 The numbering of the individual panels is as follows:

 A • B • C • I • II • III • IV • V • VII • VIII • XX • XXI • XXII • XXIII • XXIV • XXV • XXVII • XXVIII • XXX • XXXI • XXXVII • XLI • XLII • LV